brooklynO/markdown-portfolio/_includes/04-lists.md

+#### Redheads:
-* :snowflake: more sensitive to temperature changes
+* are more sensitive to temperature changes :snowflake:
-* :persevere: higher pain tolerance
+* have higher pain tolerance :persevere:
-* :sunglasses: make vitamin D more easily
+* make vitamin D more easily :sunglasses: